lab-midas/autoPETCTIV/Task1/README.md

 The model input channels were structured as follows:
 * PET (SUV) volumes from autoPET III challenge (FDG & PSMA)
 * Resampled CT volumes from autoPET III challenge (FDG & PSMA)
-* 3D Gaussian heatmap for both the foreground clicks
+* 3D Gaussian heatmap for the foreground clicks
-* 3D Gaussian heatmap for both the background clicks The model was trained using four input channels over 250k steps; the initial learning rate to 1e-4.
-Training was performed with
+* 3D Gaussian heatmap for the background clicks

-1 sample (fold 0).
-Inference runs without test-time augmentation because of the challenge time limit of 5 minutes.
+The model was trained using four input channels over 250k steps; the initial learning rate to 1e-4.
+Training was performed with 1 sample (fold 0).
+Inference runs without test-time augmentation because of the challenge time limit of 15 minutes.